pydicom/pynetdicom/dev/_sources/examples/verification.rst.txt

 .. code-block:: python

-   from pynetdicom3 import AE
+   from pynetdicom import AE
-   from pynetdicom3.sop_class import VerificationSOPClass
+   from pynetdicom.sop_class import VerificationSOPClass

    # Initialise the Application Entity and specify the listen port
    ae = AE(port=11112)